anitsirk/Pebble-Watch-PowerSave/README.md

 Watchface: Pizza Thursday
 ============================

 A watchface for the Pebble watch that does nothing but display "Pizza Thursday".
-It was created for the monthly Pizza Thursday at Catalyst IT.
+It was created for the monthly Pizza Thursday at Catalyst IT http://catalyst.net.nz .

 ![Alt text](/resources/src/images/PizzaThursday.png "Pizza Thursday")